+Indemnification & Exculpation

+Consent Rights

-Consent Rights SEED TRANSACTION DEAL POINTS - 2014-2018 STUDY Seeders typically require a variety of consent rights in connection with making a seed investment.
+SEED TRANSACTION DEAL POINTS - 2019 STUDY

+Seeders typically require a variety of consent rights in connection with making a seed investment.
 At their core, these rights should ensure both that the seeder's economic interest cannot be adversely impacted by unilateral action of the manager and that the manager cannot change the fundamental terms of the fund in a manner adverse to the seeder (particularly during the lock-up period where the seeder is unable to "vote with its feet" on any changes).
 Many seeders - particularly institutional seeders - also ask for additional consent rights that relate to the operations of the manager's business (i.e., incurring indebtedness or launching new products).
 Seeders also typically request veto rights on certain issuances/sales of equity, both to ensure that the manager retains a minimum ownership of the business (and "skin in the game") and also to prevent the manager from selling a piece of itself to a strategic or financial buyer without the seeder having an opportunity to consent to (and participate in) the transaction.
 Our review of data through our observation period suggests that consent rights, as a general category, remain a foundational part of any seed deal (appearing to some degree in virtually all transactions reviewed), and further that the scope of these consent rights remained relatively broad.

 While consent rights are often perpetual throughout the seed relationship, these rights sometimes expire after a certain period of time or upon the occurrence of certain events (i.e., the end of the lock-up period or at the time the seeder's investment falls below a defined threshold amount).
-During our observation period, perhaps 10%-15% of seed deals with consent features had many of these consent rights subject to expiration.
+During our observation period, perhaps 10%-20% of seed deals with consent features had many of these consent rights subject to expiration.
 Where these rights did expire, it was increasingly common for this to be keyed to the expiration of the lock-up.
+For more information, see our HFM Week article "Consent Rights in Seed Investment Transactions", or contact your primary attorney at Seward & Kissel or Gary Anderson at anderson@sewkis.com for a copy.